-- 10. (1) The powers in regulations 2, 3 and 8 include powers to impose a restriction or requirement in relation to a group of persons and, for this purpose, those regulations have effect as follows. - (2) In regulation 2, the references to "a person" and to P - (a) as they apply in paragraph (1)(a) are to each person in the group, and the power to impose a requirement to be detained in paragraph (2) of regulation 2 is to be read as a power to impose that requirement on any one or more of the persons in the group in question.
+- 11. (1) The powers in regulations 2, 3 and 9 include powers to impose a restriction or requirement in relation to a group of persons and, for this purpose, those regulations have effect as follows. - (2) In regulation 2, the references to "a person" and to P - (a) as they apply in paragraph (1)(a) are to each person in the group, - (b) as they apply in paragraph (1)(b) are to each person in the group who has arrived on the same aircraft or ship and left the same area, and the power to impose a requirement to be detained in paragraph (2) of regulation 2 is to be read as a power to impose that requirement on any one or more of the persons in the group in question.